- Success Stories

 This allows the hospital to monitor how much steam is being used by the old and new buildings and, by monitoring and comparing daily gas, water and steam readings, identify any significant jumps in demand.

 By checking the additional meters located around the site they are able to decide whether they have a general problem or if they can pinpoint an isolated incident.

-The TLV EF73 was chosen because it best suited the hospital's application and its specification offered an integrated computer with remote access.
+The TLV vortex flowmeter was chosen because it best suited the hospital’s application and its specification offered an integrated computer with remote access.

-The TLV EF73 is a high-performance vortex flowmeter capable of providing accurate volume or mass-flow measurements of gases, liquids and saturated or super-saturated steam.
+This high-performance flowmeter is capable of providing accurate volume or mass-flow measurements of gases, liquids and saturated or super-saturated steam.